 When dopamine is not produced at adequate levels, controlling movement becomes increasingly difficult.

-Parkinson’s affects people in different ways, with each patient experiencing a unique combination of symptoms, level of intensity and disease progression.
+Parkinson’s disease affects people in different ways, with each patient experiencing a unique combination of symptoms, level of intensity and disease progression.

 The main symptoms of Parkinson’s disease are: